przemir/ApplyModifierForObjectWithShapeKeys/README.md

 ![screen](screen.png 'Addon location')

-Installation
+## Installation

-It is a plugin.
 Select "File -> User Preferences" and choose "Addon" tab.
-Click "Install from file..." and choose downloaded file (just file "ApplyModifierForObjectWithShapeKeys.py", not folder).
+Click "Install from file..." and choose the downloaded file (only "ApplyModifierForObjectWithShapeKeys.py", not the folder).

 For Blender 2.9 make sure "Edit -> Preferences -> Interface -> Developer Extras" is checked.
-Blender 2.91.2 does not require this step.
+Blender 2.91.2 onward does not require this step.

-How script works
+## How the script works

-Object is duplicated to match number of shapekeys.
-From every object shapekeys are removed leaving only one shapekey.
-After that last the shapekey of each object has to be removed.
-Now each object apply modifier.
-After that object are joined to first one as shapes.
+The object is duplicated to match the number of shapekeys.
+For each object, all but one shape key is removed, with each object having a different shape key.
+Then, each object applies the selected modifier.
+After that, all objects are merged into one as shape keys.
-Note that this solution may not work for modifiers which change different vertices number for different shapes (for example 'Boolean' modifier, or 'Mirror' with merge option).
+Note that this solution may not work for modifiers which change the amount of vertices for different shapes (for example, 'Boolean' modifier, or 'Mirror' with merge option).

+## Recent changes

-Updated to 2.9.2
+Updated to 2.93